 For those concerned about past fluoride exposure, certain supplements may help mitigate its effects.
 According to Wentz, taurine, an amino acid, has been shown to reverse kidney and thyroid damage in animals exposed to fluoride.

-GABA (gamma-aminobutyric acid) may also assist by improving thyroid hormone levels, and resveratrol, a potent antioxidant, has demonstrated protective effects in studies, preventing fluoride toxicity and restoring thyroid function in animals.
+GABA (gamma-aminobutyric acid) may also assist by improving thyroid hormone levels.
+And studies have shown that resveratrol, a potent antioxidant, has demonstrated protective effects, such as preventing fluoride toxicity and restoring thyroid function in animals.

 5. Adopt Detox-Friendly Habits

 Simple lifestyle changes can help your body’s natural detox pathways function more efficiently.
-Wentz recommends sweating, especially in an infrared sauna, as one of her favorite ways to support detoxification.
+Wentz said that sweating, especially in an infrared sauna, is one of her favorite ways to support detoxification.

-Regular exercise, dry skin brushing, and lymphatic massage are also excellent ways to boost circulation and help the body eliminate toxins through the skin and lymphatic system, said Wentz.
+Regular exercise, dry skin brushing, and lymphatic massage are also excellent ways to boost circulation and help the body eliminate toxins through the skin and lymphatic system, Wentz said.

 By incorporating these steps—from avoiding hidden sources of fluoride to boosting detoxification with targeted nutrients and healthy habits—you can take control of your fluoride exposure and support your overall well-being.